Skip to main content

 PDF Logo

-Every three years, the Railroad Retirement Board’s Chief Actuary conducts a study of the longevity of its annuitants, as part of a valuation of future revenues and benefit payments.
-These studies consider male and female age and service annuitants, disability annuitants, and spouse and survivor annuitants.
-The following questions and answers summarize the results of the most recent longevity study, and address the impact of the COVID-19 pandemic on mortality rates.
+Every three years, the Railroad Retirement Board’s Chief Actuary conducts a study of the longevity of the agency’s annuitants as part of a valuation of future revenues and annuity payments.
+These studies consider male and female age and service annuitants, as well as disability, spouse, and widow annuitants.
+The following questions and answers summarize the results of the most recent longevity study and address the impact of the COVID-19 pandemic on mortality rates.

 1. What were the study's findings on the life expectancy of retired male railroaders?

-The most recent data reflected a continued improvement in longevity.
-Using data through 2019, the study indicated that, on the average, a male railroad employee retiring at age 60 can be expected to live another 22.7 years, or approximately 272 months.
-Studies done three, six and nine years ago indicated life expectancies of 22.5, 22.4, and 21.9 years, respectively, for this category of beneficiary.
-The study also indicated that a male railroader retiring at age 62 can be expected to live another 21 years (approximately 252 months), while the previous three studies indicated life expectancies of 20.8, 20.7, and 20.1 years, respectively.
-A male employee retiring at age 65 can be expected to live another 18.5 years (approximately 222 months).
-The previous studies indicated life expectancies of 18.3, 18.2, and 17.7 years, respectively, for this category of beneficiary.
+Using data through 2021, the study indicated that, on average, a male railroad employee retiring at age 60 can be expected to live another 22.7 years, or approximately 272 months.
+Studies done three, six, and nine years prior to the current study indicated life expectancies of 22.7, 22.5, and 22.4 years, respectively, for this category of annuitant.
+The study also indicated that a male railroader retiring at age 62 can be expected to live another 20.9 years (approximately 251 months), while the previous three studies indicated life expectancies of 21.0, 20.8, and 20.7 years, respectively.
+A male employee retiring at age 65 can be expected to live another 18.4 years (approximately 221 months).
+The previous studies indicated life expectancies of 18.5, 18.3, and 18.2 years, respectively, for this category of annuitant.

-2. How did these life expectancy figures compare to those of disabled annuitants?
+2. How did these life expectancy figures compare to those of disabled male annuitants?

-As would be expected, disabled annuitants have a shorter average life expectancy than those who retire based on age and service.
-At age 60, a disabled railroader has an average life expectancy of 18.2 years, or 4.5 years less than a nondisabled male annuitant of the same age.
-Studies done three, six and nine years ago indicated life expectancies of 18.0, 17.7, and 17.2 years, respectively, for this category of beneficiary.
-Nonetheless, the difference in life expectancy at age 60 between disabled annuitants and annuitants who retire based on age has remained relatively stable, ranging between 4.5 and 4.7 years.
+Disabled male annuitants have a shorter average life expectancy than males who retire based on age and service.
+At age 60, a disabled male railroader has an average life expectancy of 18.1 years, or 4.6 years less than a nondisabled male annuitant of the same age.
+Studies done three, six, and nine years prior to the current study indicated life expectancies of 18.2, 18.0, and 17.7 years, respectively, for this category of annuitant.
+Nonetheless, the difference in life expectancy at age 60 between disabled male annuitants and male annuitants who retire based on age has remained relatively stable, ranging between 4.5 and 4.7 years.

 3. How did COVID-19 affect mortality rates?

-While the experience studies on which this report is based do not cover the recent pandemic years, preliminary experience indicates that mortality rates for that timeframe were higher than expected, particularly at older ages and for those with disabilities, which would result in slightly lower life expectancies.
-However, the unfavorable impact was greatly reduced during 2021 with the introduction of effective vaccines.
-It is unclear how much lasting, longer-term impact the virus will have on future life expectancies.
+Mortality experience for the pandemic years indicates that mortality rates were higher than expected, particularly at older ages and for those with disabilities, which results in slightly lower life expectancies.
+It is assumed that the pandemic will not have as much impact on future life expectancies.

 4. Are women still living longer than men?

-In general, women still live longer than men.
+Yes, in general, women still live longer on average than men.
 This is shown both in the Railroad Retirement Board’s life expectancy studies of male and female annuitants and by other studies of the general United States population.

-For example, at age 60 a retired female railroad employee is expected on the average to live 25.3 years, 2.6 years longer than a retired male railroad employee of the same age; and at age 65, a retired female railroader is expected on the average to live 20.8 years, 2.3 years longer than her male counterpart.
-However, the study demonstrates that despite these favorable comparisons to retired male railroaders, female age and service annuitants have seen a slight decline in life expectancies from the previous study.
-Spouses and widows at age 65 have average life expectancies of 21.3 years and 19.1 years, respectively.
+For example, at age 60, a retired female railroad employee is expected on average to live 25.5 years, 2.8 years longer than a retired male railroad employee of the same age; and at age 65, a retired female railroader is expected on the average to live 21.0 years, 2.6 years longer than her male counterpart.
+Spouses and widows at age 65 have average life expectancies of 21.2 years and 19.1 years, respectively.

 5. Can individuals use life expectancy figures to predict how long they will live?

-Life expectancy figures are averages for large groups of people.
-Any particular individual’s lifetime may be much longer or shorter than the life expectancy of his or her age and group.
+It should be noted that life expectancy figures are averages for large groups of people.
+Any individual’s lifetime may be much longer or shorter than the life expectancy of their age and group.

 6. Where can I access the Railroad Retirement Board's longevity study?